There are countless reasons why B2B SaaS companies fail to scale.

 With raising money comes the pressure to spend money.
 And demonstrate progress to investors at all cost.

 With sufficient cash, you can always get more users or customers.
 It doesn’t mean that this approach will be “scalable” though.
 Churn often kills B2B SaaS companies when they have bad retention metrics (See: How to Run Customer Exit Surveys to Improve Product Retention).
+It’s one of the main reasons why SaaS companies fail.

 3. They Don’t Really Have Product-Market Fit